StevenBlack/timesheet/README.md

 ```
 git log --pretty="format:%cd %s" --since="60 days ago" --date="short" >> "gitoutput.txt"
 ```
-... which produces a log that like this:
+... which produces a log that looks like this:

 ```
 2021-12-01 0.13.6